dwslab/jRDF2Vec/README.md

 (default for light: `MID_WALKS`, default for classic: `RANDOM_WALKS_DUPLICATE_FREE`)<br/>
 This parameter determines the mode for the walk generation (multiple walk generation algorithms are available).

-Found a bug?
-Don't hesitate to <a href="https://github.com/dwslab/jRDF2Vec/issues">open an issue</a>.
+## Run jRDF2Vec using Docker

-## Run using Docker
+Optionally, Docker can be used to run jRDF2Vec.

 ### Run

-The image is pulled from [DockerHub 🐳](https://hub.docker.com/repository/docker/vemonet/jrdf2vec)
+The image can be pulled from [DockerHub 🐳](https://hub.docker.com/repository/docker/vemonet/jrdf2vec)

 Test run to get help message: